 Pitch Sheet - make sure that students fill in this pitch sheet and get feedback from the teacher, mentor or PBS NewsHour before continuing.

-Student Release Form - Please send this release form home with your students and have their parents sign it if they are under 18.
+Student Release Form - Please send this release form home with your students and have a parent or guardian sign it.
 Because students' work will be displayed across the Web and possibly on television, it's important to make parents aware of the program and receive their permission.
 (Click here for a version in Spanish).

 A Letter to Parents - Send this letter home with the release form to explain the Reporting Labs program to parents.
 Contact the NewsHour team if you would like a customizable Word version that you can add your own name or comments to.